 Abstract

 The European Court of Human Rights stated in case Ternovszki v.
-Hungary in 2010 that women have the right to respect for the decision to give birth at home and the legislation must not dissuade health professionals from providing them the requisite assistance.
+Hungary in 2010 that women have the right to respect for the decision to give birth at home and legislation must not dissuade health professionals from providing them the requisite assistance.
 In the Czech Republic, the right of women is violated as well.
-Healthcare during childbirth at home is not available, as the authorities refuse to grant permission to the private midwives.
-Thus, women are forced to either seek illegal midwifery care or to give birth without any professional assistance.
-As a method of implementation of the decision and in order to enforce the right of a woman to assisted home birth, an application for injuction through a local court was chosen.
-The Metropolitan Court in Prague recognised the right of women to a professional assistance provided by a hospital staff in January 2012.
-In the near future it is expected that other women will exercise their rights through the courts and apply for a midwife or for compensation.
+Healthcare is not available to women who opt for homebirths , as the authorities refuse to grant permission for private midwives.
+Thus, women are forced to either seek illegal midwifery care or to give birth without professional assistance.
+As a method of implementation of the decision and in order to enforce the right of a woman to assisted home birth, an application for injunction through a local court was chosen.
+In January 2012, the Metropolitan Court in Prague recognised the right of women to professional assistance provided by hospital staff.
+In the near future, it is expected that other women will exercise their rights through the courts and apply for a midwife at home or for compensation.

 [3] Barbara